 Typically, the parties will have to testify to what was initially planned as their basis for the emergency.
 This is always best done by showing the court the plans in writing: text or emails.

-Emergency motions are always accepted when the children maybe in danger like if a parent starts dating a sex offender.
+Emergency motions in Cook County, Illinois are always accepted when the children might be in danger like if a parent starts dating a sex offender.

 You would think that motions for child support would be valid emergencies but they are not emergencies in Illinois.
 Motions for child support get a short date and a summary hearing where the judge simply looks at the parties’ financial affidavits to determine the child support amount.